Rakshith-Reddy-K/hotel-iq/README.md

     - import_policies_from_local(...) — importer for policies.csv.
     - load_all_hotel_data_to_database(...) — orchestrator that runs the importers in order and returns a results dict.
   - queries.py
-    - SQL DDL helpers and insert helpers (create tables, insert helpers, etc).
+    - SQL DDL helpers to create tables and insert helper snippets.
+Useful to inspect schema expectations (primary keys, column types) which must match CSV headers listed in load_to_database.py.
   - test_connection.py
     - Simple script to validate DB connectivity and list tables.